Dawn-India/Z-Mirror/README.md

 - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk). `Str`
 - `MEGA_EMAIL_ID`: E-Mail ID used to sign up on mega.nz for using premium account. `Str`
 - `MEGA_PASSWORD`: Password for mega.nz account. `Str`
+### GDTOT
+- `CRYPT`: Cookie for gdtot google drive link generator.
+Follow these [steps](https://github.com/Dawn-India/Z-Mirror/tree/master#gdtot-cookies).

+### AppDrive
+- `APPDRIVE_EMAIL` = Fill your AppDrive Email address.
+- `APPDRIVE_PASS` = AppDrive Password for login.

+### Size Limits
+- `TORRENT_DIRECT_LIMIT`: To limit the Torrent/Direct mirror size.
+Don't add unit.
+Default unit is `GB`.
+- `ZIP_UNZIP_LIMIT`: To limit the size of zip and unzip commands.
+Don't add unit.
+Default unit is `GB`.
+- `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone.
+Don't add unit.
+Default unit is `GB`.
+- `MEGA_LIMIT`: To limit the size of Mega download.
+Don't add unit.
+Default unit is `GB`.
+- `LEECH_LIMIT`: To limit the size of Leech download.
+Don't add unit.
+Default unit is `GB`.
+- `STORAGE_THRESHOLD`: To leave specific storage free and any download will lead to leave free storage less than this value will be cancelled.
+Don't add unit.
+Default unit is `GB`.

 ### Buttons
 - `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`.
 Compatible with [BhadooIndex](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code.
 Default is `False`. `Bool`
+- `SOURCE_LINK`: -  set it `True` if you want to get Source Link of Mirrored/Cloned file,  Default is `False`.

 ### Torrent Search
 - `SEARCH_API_LINK`: Search api app link.
 Get your api from deploying this [repository](https://github.com/Ryuk-me/Torrent-Api-py). `Str`